What are peer reviewed journals?

 Definition of "peer reviewed"

-Peer reviewed journals refer to scholarly journals that have their articles reviewed by peers before their publication.
+Peer reviewed journals are scholarly journals that have their articles reviewed by peers before their publication.
 A peer reviewed article is a work that has been thoroughly assessed by an expert in the field, and based on its quality has been accepted to be published in a scholarly journal.
 The aim of peer reviewing is to publish articles that meet the standards established in each field.
 This way, peer reviewed articles that are published can be taken as models of research practices.

 Peer review process